NATO endorses strategy to end Afghan war but risks remain

 NATO diplomats said thinking had moved to the logistical challenge of getting a large multinational army out of the Afghan mountains and deserts and back home safely.

-NATO is seeking to compensate in the meantime with a framework agreement with Afghanistan's northern neighbor, Uzbekistan, to allow "reverse transit" of NATO supplies from Afghanistan.
+NATO is seeking to compensate in the meantime with a framework agreement with Afghanistan's northern neighbour, Uzbekistan, to allow "reverse transit" of NATO supplies from Afghanistan.

 Friction remains between NATO and Pakistan over Taliban guerrillas who are still finding sanctuary in Pakistan, in spite of Islamabad's professed support for the alliance's mission.